5 Of The Best Materials For Basement Flooring

 Pros:

-- Fairs well against limited amounts of moisture
+- Fairs well against limited amounts of moisture.

-- One of the classiest and most attractive basement flooring options
+- One of the classiest and most attractive basement flooring options.

-- Excellent sound absorption
+- Excellent sound absorption.

-- Warmer underfoot than tiles
+- Warmer underfoot than tiles.

 Cons:

-- One of the more expensive options
+- One of the more expensive basement flooring options.

-- Not entirely waterproof
+- Not entirely waterproof.

-- Difficult to remove in case of water damage or flooding
+- Difficult to remove in case of water damage or flooding.

-One of the best ways to treat your concrete sub-floors may be not to cover them with flooring at all.
+One of the best ways to treat your concrete sub-floors can be not to cover them with flooring at all.
 Contrary to popular opinion, concrete does not have to be as plain and boring as you think.
-Instead, treating them with a splash of paint or stain can impart some character and luxury to them.
-You can create concrete flooring with neutral undertones, or you can make it as outrageous as you like.

 Pros: